-A favorite “short cut” into Death Valley from the west side of the Panamint Range is to go across Goler Wash.
-Be sure to check road conditions before entering as one year we found so many rock falls it took the joy out of driving it.
+A favorite “short cut” into Death Valley from the west side of the Panamint Range, is to go across Goler Wash.
+Access to this remote area is only by high clearance 4×4 vehicles.
+Be sure to check road conditions before entering, as one year we found so many rock falls it took the joy out of driving it.

 The sound of the nearby spring and breeze rustling through the willows beckons to you to walk around and explore.
 I am glad we visited during daylight hours as there were creepy carved gourd candles, messages and graffiti to suggest some evil rituals may have taken place there.

-The last time we visited the site it was taped off by law enforcement digging for bodies after being tipped off there may be some buried there.
-Since that time the main ranch buildings caught fire and now only the ruins remain with their untold mysteries.
+The last time we we tried to visit the site, it was taped off by law enforcement digging for bodies, after being tipped off there may be some buried there.
+Sadly in 2009, the main ranch buildings caught fire and now only the ruins remain with their untold mysteries.
 I am glad I had taken photos on one of our trips before the fire, which you can see in my photo gallery at the end of this post.

 There are horrors beyond life’s edge that we do not suspect, and once in a while man’s evil prying calls them just within our range.” – The Thing on the Doorstep (H.P.
 Lovecraft)